SimPLISTic - an alternate, cross-platform format for representing property lists

 POSIX compliant code! - This is another reason I created this: plutil(1) and the code in CFBinaryPlist.c require CoreFoundation, which means the code won't compile outside Darwin.
-So you can run this tool on Linux!
+So you can run this tool on Linux, FreeBSD or even CygWIN!

 Color! - You know my motto - everything looks better in color :-) But then, color is optional - JCOLOR=1 as with the rest of my tools.
 And export/setenv to apply as default.
 Note when piping, you'll need less -R, rather than more.
 Colors will identify the datatypes.

-Full UNICODE Support - jlutil so it gets all UTF-8,UTF-16 and UTF-32 correctly, so as not to support any language (important, since plists often i18n-alize) or (perish the thought...) leave any emoji behind...
+Full UNICODE Support - jlutil so it gets all UTF-8,UTF-16 and UTF-32 correctly, so as to support any language (important, since plists often i18n-alize) and not (perish the thought...) leave any emoji behind...

-Get it here for MacOS/*OS (Universal binary) and for Linux
+Get it here for MacOS/*OS (Universal binary) and for Linux, also with source!

 Escaping XML tags from Unicode - I don't.
 So it doesn't interfere with simplistic format, but might form invalid XML ..